gridbugs/gridbugs.org/collections/_posts/2023-05-10-program-an-arduino-without-the-ide.md

 the LanguageClient-neovim plugin, see [my neovim config](https://github.com/gridbugs/dotfiles/blob/1f7375ff2ab74bb3688326ec43744df0c77fd07a/nvim/plugins.vim#L72).

 For the LSP server we'll use `clangd`.
-As long as `clangd` is installed your editor should take care of starting and stopping it in the background.
+As long as `clangd` is installed and your editor is correctly configured, your editor should take care of starting and stopping `clangd` in the background.
 To check that it's installed try running the command `clangd`.

 For `clangd` to work correctly it needs to know how you intend on compiling the